 World War II and the Cold War

-A visit to the Topography of Terror museum is also highly recommended.
-Located on the site of the former Gestapo and SS headquarters, it provides a comprehensive understanding of the Nazi regime and its impact on Berlin and the world.
+Such attraction as the Topography of Terror museum are worth visiting.
+Sited on the very spot of the old Gestapo and SS offices it helps one to gain the overall picture of the Nazi era and the effects it had on Berlin and the rest of the world.

 Modern Berlin